-Step 5 – If you disagree to the addition, you have to mention the reason for such disagreement.
+Step 5 – If you disagree with the addition, you have to mention the reason for such disagreement.
 You have to select the reasons for incorrect disclosures from the list provided and submit your response.

 Reach out to email@example.com if you need further help.